-This document sets out our proposed Vision and an initial Phase 1 Strategy to support the transition to EVs and the delivery of charging infrastructure in the county that is fair and supports our wider sustainable transport objectives of reducing overall car use.
-We are keen to seek feedback and discuss our proposed approach with partners over the coming months before we formally publish our strategy document later in the year.
+This document sets out our vision and an initial Phase 1 Strategy.
+It has been developed and refined following discussion with our partners and the feedback we received from the public during a public consultation which took place in 2023.
 While we recognise the private sector will continue to play a key role in delivering the required infrastructure, the strategy highlights the need for public sector intervention to secure further essential Government funding and develop an inclusive network to meet a range of socially and environmentally motivated objectives.
-The strategy is very much focused on what we can do in the immediate future, up to around 2025, but will have one eye on the longer term future to fit with wider policy changes and respond to technology and innovation.
-Figure 15 illustrates the likely policy and technology timeline with the need to refresh the strategy (Phase 2) in 2025 once the overarching transport strategy has been set out in LTP4 by 2024.
+The strategy is focused on what we can do in the immediate future, up to around 2025, but will have one eye on the longer term future to fit with wider policy changes and respond to technology and innovation.
+The timeline below illustrates the likely policy and technology timeline with the need to refresh the strategy (Phase 2) in 2025 once the overarching transport strategy has been set out in LTP4 by 2024.